amanbayserkeev0377/TeymiaHabit/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Built with love using Swift and SwiftUI
-- Icons and graphics created specifically for this project
-- Inspired by the iOS design system and Human Interface Guidelines

 ## 📞 Contact

 - **App Store**: [Teymia Habit](https://apps.apple.com/app/teymia-habit/id6746747903)